 Decentralization provides a clear correlation between the needs of people and the steps taken by the Government to meet these demands.
 Planning from below and contextualized resource allocation for basic services would not only be more cost effective and produce better results but will also ensure that the quality of the services is directly proportional to the degree of community control and supervision.
 People's participation in the provision of basic services can, as mentioned in the Mid-Term Appraisal of the Ninth Five-Year Plan, contribute to the achievement of four main objectives, i.e., effectiveness, efficiency, empowerment and equity.
-The thrust on decentralized planning and management came as early as in 1986, in the National Policy of Education, which had decentralization fundamental proposed as а improving the requirement for efficiencv and planning effectiveness of educational and management and for evolving a meaningful framework for accountability.
+The thrust on decentralized planning and management came as early as in 1986, in the National proposed Policy of Education, which had decentralization as a fundamental requirement for improving the efficiency and effectiveness educational planning and management and for evolving a meaningful framework for accountability.
 The Approach Paper to the Tenth Five-Year Plan has also reiterated that the mere establishment of schools and hiring of teachers will not lead to an improvement in education if teachers remain absent, as is common, especially in the rural areas.
 It is, therefore, essential that control over schools and teachers should be transferred to local bodies, which have a direct interest in teacher performance.
 Planning, supervision and management of education would have to be through local bodies at the district, block and village levels.
 Efforts should also be made for the social mobilization of local communities for adult literacy campaigns and for the promotion of primary education.